wwangsa/learnWSO2/Readme.md

 ## Section 1: Introduction

+6. Create the project Zero (Project folder: ProjectZero)
+	* When creating new integration project, use the "New Integration Project".
+This will create a folder that contains with *ESBConfigs* and *CompositeExporter* folders undeneath it.
+	* To add REST API Project, click on the *ESBConfigs* folder > New> REST API > Create A New API Artifact

-6. Create the project Zero (Project folder: ProjectZero) Create an endpoint where name is passed as path param and it will return a greeting message "Welcome {name}".
+	Create an endpoint where name is passed as path param and it will return a greeting message "Welcome {name}".

 	Call GET greetings/{name}
 	```shell